Get access to all handy features included in the IVIS website

 Development of stem cell technology in buffaloes finds application in the targeted genetic modification of this species.
 The testis has emerged as a source of pluripotent stem cells and some valuable information have been gathered [216,217].
 Spermatogonia-specific proteins expressed in prepubertal buffalo testis and their utilization for isolation and in vitro cultivation of spermatogonia has been reported .
 A few reports depict the production of other types of stem cells in buffaloes [219,220].

 Production of transgenic animals is another breakthrough in reproductive biotechnology.
-It is the introduction of foreign genes into a livestock genome that allows the production of biomolecules and therapeutically relevant proteins for nutriceuticals or oral vaccines for humans using transgenic animal as bioreactors.
+It is the introduction of foreign genes into a livestock genome that allows the production of biomolecules and therapeutically relevant proteins for nutriceuticals or oral vaccines for humans using transgenic animals as bioreactors.
 This technology is called “biopharming”.
-The production of transgenic animals that produces milk with high similarity to human milk is a promising trend.
+The production of transgenic animals that produce milk with high similarity to human milk is a promising trend.
 Production of a transgenic buffalo calf is still a challenge.
 Production of cloned and transgenic embryos using buffalo embryonic stem cell-like cells isolated from in vitro fertilized and cloned blastocysts has resulted in the birth of a calf .
-Similarly, the prospects of mammary gland specific expression vector for high level of human insulin expression in transgenic buffaloes were evaluated researching the possible use of molecules of buffalo origin in humans.
+Similarly, the prospects of mammary gland specific expression vectors for high level of human insulin expression in transgenic buffaloes were evaluated researching the possible use of molecules of buffalo origin in humans.
 However, the public’s perception of the science involved in transgenic animal production remains an issue that needs to be resolved besides the need for improvement on the technical aspect.

 10. Molecular Genomics and Nanotechnology

 Molecular genomics is the study of the structure, function and interactions of genes at the molecular level.
-It is the identification of the genes that control or express a certain trait and alteration of the animal genome, to create transgenic organisms that expresses a gene of interest.
+It is the identification of the genes that control or express a certain trait and alteration of the animal genome, to create transgenic organisms that express a gene of interest.
 Apart from exploring complex traits, molecular genomics also offer enormous potential to improve the emerging reproductive biotechnologies in the buffalo by elucidating, unraveling and understanding the molecular basis of transcriptional control during the development of the preimplantation embryo which is of the utmost importance in the diagnosis and elimination or reduction of abnormalities associated with in vitro-produced embryos .
 Its application may elucidate key molecular developmental dynamics in embryos resulting from somatic cell nuclear transfer to enable better understanding of the causes of the low efficiency of buffalo cloning.

 There are new technological trends that emerged along with reproductive biotechnologies.
 Nanotechnology is believed to be a new trend that unveils gametes in minute details ; a sperm head colliding with the zona-pellucida shall be filmed, the radial blast of cortical reaction shall be known and all chemical messengers may be unveiled at nano-level.
 This technology may allow sending nano microprocessors into the animal’s womb to send signals that enable the control and prevention of diseases and other regulations that may improve the success and efficiency of the application and implementation of reproductive biotechnologies.